-President Bashir is accused over the conflict in Darfur, where some 300,000 people are said to have died in seven years of fighting.'No concern'
+President Bashir is accused over the conflict in Darfur, where some 300,000 people are said to have died in seven years of fighting.

 The ICC had initially declined to add genocide to the indictment but this has been overturned on appeal, with the judges finding "there are reasonable grounds to believe him responsible for three counts of genocide".

 Pro-government Arab militias are accused of ethnic cleansing against civilians from the Fur, Masalit and Zaghawa communities after rebels took up arms in Darfur in 2003.

 Mr Bashir has denied that his government armed the militias, known as the Janjaweed.

 Some 2.5 million people have been driven from their homes.